ubco-cmps/cosc123_course/class/week02/lab/README.md

-# COSC 123 Lab 2
+# Lab 2

-This lab has has two tasks.
-The first task is to reproduce a directory structure with Terminal commands, and the second task is to play a game that will teach you more about the Terminal.
+Activities are usually done during Lectures, and labs are usually done during scheduled lab sessions.
+Both are submitted together, once a week.
+Activity 1 this week has just one task, to accept the lab, clone it to your computer, and answer a few questions.
+Lab 2 has three tasks: the first task is [installing the tech stack](https://firas.moosvi.com/courses/cosc123/2022_WT2/class/setup/stack.html), and the second and third tasks involve practicing Markdown syntax.

 ## Submission Instructions